-If your goal as a financial professional is to help individual investors manage their assets or provide financial guidance, then you will typically need to become an investment adviser representative (IAR) at a registered investment adviser (RIA) firm.
-This will require registering with the appropriate regulatory authorities, such as the Securities and Exchange Commission (SEC) or state securities authorities, depending on the size of the firm’s assets under management.
+If you’re a financial professional looking to help individuals manage their investments or provide financial advice, you’ll likely need to become an Investment Adviser Representative (IAR) at a Registered Investment Adviser (RIA) firm.
+This requires registering with the right regulatory authorities, such as the Securities and Exchange Commission (SEC) or state securities agencies, depending on the firm’s assets under management.

 SmartAsset’s Advisor Marketing Platform can help you add new clients at your desired pace.
 Sign up for a free demo today.